smurtza/Formal-Dependability/README.md

 auto_smart_grid.ml			           SML functions for automatic simplification and computation of dependability properties

+WSNScript.sml			Contains the formalization related to reliability analysis of WSN data transport protocol

+frogpScript.sml			Contains the formalization relation to reliability analysis of oil and gas pipelines

 To use the proof script, follow the steps below:

 1) Run HOLmake in the folder HOL-script